laclouis5/StructureDetector/README.md

 }
 ```

+For annotating crops you can use [this repo](https://github.com/laclouis5/StructureAnnotator) or adapt it to your needs.

 ## Training
 Split your dataset into two folders: one for training and the other for validation.
 Optionnaly launch TensorBoard to monitor training (use a secondary shell):
 ```zsh